nternetinspired/typography-tester/README.md

-# Typography tester
+<h1>Typography tester</h1>

-A single page of html used to test the typographical basics of your project.
+<p>A single page of html used to test the typographical basics of your project.
 It shoud contain all the things your CSS will have to deal with.
-This will help you not forget to style them!
+This will help you not forget to style them!</p>

-## Usage
+<h2>Usage</h2>
-Drop it in your editor, or html project, check your browser.
-Nothing much more to say about that.
+<p>Push the ‘Raw’ button, copy and paste into your editor, or html project.
+Then just check your browser.</p>

-<h1>A simple typographic test page</h1>
+<h1>Let's do this thing!</h1>
-<p>This is the first paragraph (p tags yo!) of a simple page to check the typographic styles of your project.<p>
+<p>This is the first paragraph (p tags yo!) in this section, so you can check the typographic styles of your project.<p>
 <p>Why?</p>
 <p>I found myself writing a selection of wacky type, usually within a CMS editor in my case, in order to visualise the typographic styles I was setting in a live environment.
 That shit gets boring eventually, so I decided to do this thing instead.</p>